 Good: Small car based on Volkswagen Up.
 Ideal for town.
 Economical and cheap to run.
 Fun to drive.
 Lower prices than Up and SEAT Mii.

 Bad: Cheapest versions not under 100g/km CO2.
-Starting to get reports of quality problems, especially gearboxes.
+Reports of quality problems, especially gearboxes.
+High incidence of clutch failure.

 Bad: Not cheap.

-Good: Impressive refinement and more comfortable interior.
+Good: Impressive refinement.
+Comfortable interior.
 Good rear legroom.
 Large and practical boot space.
-Feels like a quality car.
+High quality feel.
+1.2TSI 90 engine transforms the car.

 Good: New Octavia gets fresh Skoda style.
 Saloon shape but actually a practical hatchback.
 Far superior interior quality than outgoing model.
 Very practical with a large boot.